Most people know that smoking tobacco causes lung problems like bronchitis, but what about cannabis?

 Fortunately, there are many ways to use marijuana without jeopardizing one’s lung health.

 For years, the only options for non-smoking marijuana lovers were cannabis-infused edibles.
 These products remain popular today and provide an enjoyable way to consume cannabis.
 However, dosing edibles can be tricky, and it is easy to go overboard.
 This fact alone puts many people off using them.

 Other options include oils, tinctures, capsules, topical creams, and patches, to name a few.
 As the industry advances, more and more novel ways to use cannabis are emerging.
 This is great news for anyone who wants to enjoy marijuana without risking bronchitis or other lung problems.

 Read about the pros and cons of these methods in our article: How to Use Cannabis… Without Smoking It

 Does Cannabis Cause Bronchitis?
 Final Thoughts

 Many people consider smoking cannabis to be safer than smoking tobacco.
-Furthermore, research has suggested that moderate use does not negatively impact overall lung function.
+Furthermore, research has suggested that low-level use does not negatively impact certain aspects of lung function.

 However, smoking any substance, cannabis included, can increase the risk of developing bronchitis and other severe lung disorders.